-- 16. It is appropriate to approve DEC's request to recover other incremental costs pursuant to N.C.G.S. § 62-133.8(h)(1)(b) as incremental costs reasonably and prudently incurred to comply with the REPS requirements. - 17.
-DEC complied with Commission's Order in Docket No. E-7, Sub 1106 by filing in this proceeding a worksheet detailing its interconnection cost allocation process related to labor and other costs.
-It is appropriate to require DEC to continue to file a worksheet explaining the discrete costs that DEC includes as "other incremental costs" in all future REPS Rider proceedings. - 18.
-DEC's test period REPS expense (over-) or under-collections were an (over-) collection, including interest, of \$(13,250,561) for the residential class, \$(7,730,438) for the general service class, and \$(1,051,822) for the industrial class, excluding the North Carolina regulatory fee (regulatory fee).
-The Company appropriately credited to customers' accounts the amounts received from REC suppliers during the test period related to contract amendments, penalties, and other conditions of the supply agreements as follows: \$568,919 for residential, \$412,380 for general service, and \$25,510 for industrial.
-Total credits to customers' accounts including over-collections and the contract-related credits were \$13,819,480 for the residential class, \$8,142,818 for the general service class, and \$1,077,332 for the industrial class, excluding the regulatory fee. - 19.
-DEC's North Carolina retail prospective billing period expenses for use in this proceeding are \$15,315,696 for the residential class, \$11,167,611 for the general service class, and \$713,415 for the industrial class, excluding regulatory fee. - 20.
-The appropriate monthly REPS EMF riders per customer account, excluding regulatory fee, to be credited to customers during the billing period are \$(0.67) for residential accounts, \$(2.79) for general service accounts, and \$(19.04) for industrial accounts. - 21.
-The appropriate monthly prospective REPS riders per customer account, excluding regulatory fee, to be collected during the billing period are \$0.74 for residential accounts, \$3.82 for general service accounts, and \$12.61 for industrial accounts. - 22.
+- 16. DEC's Other Incremental and Solar Rebate Program costs are recoverable under G.S. § 62-133.8(h)(1)(a) and will be approved for this proceeding. - 17.
+DEC's test period REPS expense over--collections, including interest, amounted to \$13,250,561 for the residential class, \$7,730,438 for the general service class, and \$1,051,822 for the industrial class.
+In addition, the Company credited to customers' amounts received from REC suppliers during the test period related to contract amendments, penalties and other conditions of the supply agreements.
+Contract-related receipts credited to each customer class were \$568,919 for residential, \$412,380 for general service, and \$25,510 for industrial.
+Total credits to customers' accounts including over-collections and the contract-related credits were \$13,819,480 for the residential class, \$8,142,818 for the general service class, and \$1,077,332 for the industrial class.
+All amounts exclude the North Carolina regulatory fee ("regulatory fee"). - 18.
+DEC's North Carolina retail prospective billing period expenses for use in this proceeding are \$15,315,696, \$11,167,611, and \$713,415 for the residential, general service, and industrial classes, respectively, excluding regulatory fee. - 19.
+The appropriate monthly REPS EMF riders per customer account, excluding regulatory fee, to be credited to customers during the billing period are \$(0.67) for residential accounts, \$(2.79) for general service accounts, and \$(19.04) for industrial accounts.

+- 20. The appropriate monthly prospective REPS riders per customer account, excluding regulatory fee, to be collected during the billing period are \$0.74 for residential accounts, \$3.82 for general service accounts, and \$12.61 for industrial accounts. - 21.
 The combined monthly REPS and REPS EMF rider charges per customer account, excluding the regulatory fee, to be collected during the billing period are \$0.07 for residential accounts, \$1.03 for general service accounts, and \$(6.43) for industrial accounts.
-Including the regulatory fee, the combined monthly REPS and REPS EMF rider charges per customer account to be collected during the billing period are \$0.07 for residential accounts, \$1.03 for general service accounts, and \$(6.44) for industrial accounts.

-23. DEC's REPS incremental cost rider, including the regulatory fee, to be charged to each customer account for the billing period is within the annual limits established for each class in N.C.G.S. § 62-133.8(h)(4).
+Including the regulatory fee, the combined monthly REPS and REPS EMF rider charges per customer account to be collected during the billing period are \$0.07 for residential accounts, \$1.03 for general service accounts, and \$(6.44) for industrial accounts. - 22.
+DEC's REPS incremental cost rider, including the regulatory fee, to be charged to each customer account for the billing period is within the annual cost cap established for each class in G.S. § 62-133.8(h)(4).